FAQs

 Though it is relatively simple to stay in touch with friends and family in all the programs, ACE encourages minimizing the time spent on electronic devices and social media.
 While you are permitted to bring your own cell phone, camera, laptop, etc. to the program, ACE is not liable for any damaged, lost or stolen items during the program.
 We encourage you to talk with your family before departure to agree on a personal communication plan – how often you will check in, by what means, etc.

-All ACE participants will have internet access throughout the program; however, please be aware that internet service may be more limited and slower than what you may be used to at home or on campus.
+All ACE participants will have regular internet and wi-fi access throughout the program; however, please be aware that internet service and wi-fi may be more limited and slower than what you may be used to at home or on campus.
 You will be able to use internet-based messaging and apps like WhatsApp to stay in contact.

 To find out more about communication resources available at each program site, please visit the program profile page to learn more.